JonasEngstrom/food_database_scripts/README.md

 The scripts are written using [zshell](https://www.zsh.org) on [macOS Ventura](https://www.apple.com/macos/ventura/) and should run on [bash](https://www.gnu.org/software/bash/).

+Note that in the database creation process ingredient and recipe tables are set up that both use the id number 1 to indicate missing data, as it is very probable that missing data would be present in any real-world dataset, and that this offers a consistent and easy to use method for logging missing data.

 Scripts are avialble to:

 - Search for nutrition information by food.